nicm42/100-days-of-code-v2/log 2.md

 **Day 37: 30th December 2020**
 I spent today getting ESLint and Prettier set up an working.
 It took two videos to get it all set up, then I still couldn't get it to work in CSS and found that uninstalling, then reinstalling, with a VSCode restart sorted it out...
 I then looked at Kevin's list of extensions he use from a recent video, and some of the comments, and installed some of those.

+**Day 38: 31st December 2020**
+I looked up how to do infinite scroll and realised it's simple.
+So in Infinite Kittens I temporarily changed the API for some random cat images.
+Which turned out to be a bit complicated with Parcel, so I had to put them in the HTML so it converted them and put them in the dist folder, then used their names.
+Then added in the IntersectionObserver and it just worked!
+The Cat API doesn't have a limit for calls, so I added it back in and it's all working.
+I just need to do more testing and make it look a bit more interesting.